-Are you tired of having to work with more than a dozen of open apps at the same time to accomplish your daily tasks?
+Are you tired of having to work with more than a dozen open apps at the same time to accomplish your daily tasks?
 Navigate from your inbox to your business apps?
-Having to dance with the Alt-Tab buttons to jump from one app to another at a point where you even forget where you are.
+Having to dance with the Alt-Tab buttons to jump from one app to another to a point where you even forget where you are.
 Well, let me suggest to you the Outlook app with the Dynamics 365 integration.

 Why use the Outlook app with Dynamics 365?

 If you are like me, the first app that we open and that we use every weekday (and sometimes on the weekend) is my inbox.
 Microsoft is fully aware of this reality and for this reason, it has integrated many applications into its software.
 The integration of Dynamics 365 to Outlook is a perfect match!